tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_3.md

 Caller: “Good boy.
 Now, you’re going to come to the university campus, to the Humanities building.
 Your next task is waiting for you on the roof.”

-Me: “But all that way, what if the police–”
+Me: “But all that way, what if the police—”

 Caller: “No dawdling.
 Be there by 5pm.
 You know what will happen to Alex if you defy me.
 And dump your phone, bring Alex’s instead.
 Bring the knife too.
 Do you understand?”